-A concussion is a brain injury which results in a temporary disruption of normal brain function.
-A concussion occurs when the brain is violently rocked back and forth or twisted inside the skull as a result of a blow to the head or body.
-An athlete does not have to lose consciousness ("knockedout") to suffer a concussion.
+• A concussion is a brain injury which results in a temporary disruption of normal brain function.
+The injury occurs when the brain is violently rocked back and forth or twisted inside the skull as a result of a direct or indirect force.
+An athlete does not have to lose consciousness ("knocked-out") to suffer a concussion.
+In fact only 3-10% of concussions do produce loss of consciousness.